 The Special Interest Group on Low Volume Roads has developed Guidelines for equitable funding of pavement maintenance for low volume roads.
 The public consultation period ran from 19 June to 14 July 2017.
 See Key points for consultation.
 See Summary of submissions.
 The Guidelines have been subjected to a thorough legal review by Simpson Grierson.
 As a result of this review, a slight shift in emphasis and a change in some words to be clearer have been incorporated into the 2018 Revision.
 Case studies have been developed to demonstrate the implementation of the Guidelines.
 The first has been prepared for Te Wairoa.
 Download case study.

-The Guidelines provide a method for councils to allocate to rating units the costs of pavement maintenance made necessary by heavy vehicle traffic gerated by land uses on those units.
+The Guidelines provide a method for councils to allocate to rating units the costs of pavement maintenance made necessary by heavy vehicle traffic generated by land uses on those units.
 The method allows an equitable allocation of costs between differing land uses.
 Download article on new Guidelines.

 The Guidelines result from research on processes currently used to identify cost impacts of forest harvesting, dairy conversions, quarrying and other intensive heavy vehicle activity on low volume roads.
 This identified models for best practice and led to development of a process that is robust and transparent for national use to identify the life-cycle cost impacts of heavy vehicle activities on low volume roads.